cnrrobertson/jupyterm.nvim/README.md

 Note that `kernel` generally refers to the kernel identifier in Neovim and not the `kernel_name` or the actual descriptor of a Jupyter kernel (e.g., `python3`, `ir`).
 Optional arguments can be omitted.

+See `:help jupyterm` or the [help file](https://github.com/cnrrobertson/jupyterm.nvim/blob/main/doc/jupyterm.txt) to see the Lua API for more flexibility.

 ## REPL

 The REPL (Read-Eval-Print Loop) buffer provides an interactive environment for executing code and viewing results.
 This buffer can be shown using `:Jupyter toggle_repl`.
 Text inserted *after* the last `In [*]` marker in this buffer is treated as a new input cell.
 Pressing Enter in normal mode will submit this input to the kernel.